SteveJustin1963/tec-DAT/README.md

 # tec-DAT
-A TEC-1 Display And Tape data system using LCD display, for saving or loading programs and displaying 16x2 ASCII characters.
+A TEC-1 D_isplay A_nd T_ape (DAT) data system using LCD display, for saving or loading programs and displaying 16x2 ASCII characters.
-By Jim Robertson
+By Jim Robertson.
+It uses the JMON monitor code in ROM.

 - TE-15, pg17, pg47
 - https://github.com/SteveJustin1963/tec-MAGAZINES/blob/master/talking_electronics_15.pdf